kixlab/cs492-fall-2016/classes/12 - Workflows 2.md

 # Storyboard crowdsourcing continues
 - each team continues the design (5 mins)
 - one person becomes a requester and routes work to the students

+===

+TODO list exercise was a lot of fun, lead to some intresting discussion